zfzhong/fitbit-accel-fetcher/README.md

 | 930709 | 0.026 | -0.132 | 9.728 |
 | 930739 | 0.014 | -0.118 | 9.67 |

-The above example is from one of the files we got by running the code of this repository (slightly modified from [fitbit-accel-fetcher](https://github.com/gondwanasoft/fitbit-accel-fetcher) on Fitbit Sense to check timestamp gaps and duplicates).
+The above example is from one of the files we got by running the code of this repository (slightly modified from [fitbit-accel-fetcher](https://github.com/gondwanasoft/fitbit-accel-fetcher)) on Fitbit Sense to check timestamp gaps and duplicates.

 The above example is from file "[17.csv](/17.csv)", row 391 - 400.